- 1 Guide

 Compressed air can also be used to cut thin plates.

-Air pressure increased to 5-6 bar is enough to blow away molten metal in the incision.
+Air pressure increased to the 5-6 bar is enough to blow away molten metal in the incision.

 Since nearly 80% of the air is nitrogen, compressed air cutting is essentially a melting cut.